DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ### Required

 - `DdApiKey` - Your Datadog API Key.
 This can be found in Datadog, under Integrations > APIs > API Keys.
   The API Key will be stored in AWS Secrets Manager.
+If you already have Datadog API Key stored in Secrets Manager, use `DdApiKeySecretArn` instead.
+- `DdApiKeySecretArn` - The ARN of the secret storing the Datadog API key, if you already have it stored in Secrets Manager.
+You must store the secret as a plaintext, rather than a key-value pair.
 - `DdSite` - The Datadog site that your metrics and logs will be sent to.
 Possible values are `datadoghq.com`, `datadoghq.eu`, `us3.datadoghq.com` and `ddog-gov.com`.

 ### Lambda Function (Optional)